Gardening: The Secret to a Happier, Healthier Senior Life!

 3. Exercise And Balance Maintenance

-• Physical exercise while gardening is another beneficial factor of gardening.
+• Physical exercise while gardening is another beneficial factor.
 Gardening can be considered a great sport and a daily exercise.
-While gardening can be largely enjoyable, it is also a great way to exercise.
+While gardening can be largely enjoyable, it is also an excellent exercise method.
 Many individuals don’t reach the minimum daily guidelines for daily exercise.

 benefits of Gardening